Iceland Elopement Packages

 Where are our wanderlust couples at?
 This location is breathtaking!
 You will feel like you stepped into the world of Game of Thrones within this deep lush valley.
 Fjaðrárgljúfur Canyon is a nature dream in beautiful isolation making it ideal for your elopement and adventure hike after.

 If you decide to have your ceremony at one of the locations we mentioned above, know that most places in Iceland do not require permits!
 However, some locations require a fee if you want a private location.
-We recommend you get together with one of our members to ask all the questions you have regarding specific locations you are loving.
+We recommend you get together with one of our members to ask all the questions you have regarding specific locations you love.
 We also recommend submitting all your documents at least 2 weeks before your wedding date.